 Well, that’s not entirely true.
 I did learn, many years ago in school, about the technical changes that occur in the body including which hormones shift at menopause.
 But who gives a fuck about that?
 That doesn’t help me understand what this life transition feels like.

-And since my own healthcare providers had similar scanty training on the subject and are usually younger than I am these days so devoid of first-hand experience on the matter, none of them have been much help either.
+And since my own healthcare providers had similar scanty training on the subject and are usually younger and devoid of first-hand experience on the matter, none of them have been much help either.
 They just hand me various pills, tell me to give up gluten or send me off for consultation about having my uterus taken out and be done with it.

 The body ills like heavy unpredictable bleeding, disabling pain and sheet-soaking night sweats have been no picnic, but honestly, most of the time I don’t know if I need a doctor, a psychiatrist or a priest!
 These symptoms are wildly varied and go far beyond the physical plane.
 For instance, I don’t think there are meds I can take to fix my profound existential angst and I doubt a hysterectomy is going to cut it (every pun intended) when I feel like my metaphorical cheese is sliding off of my cracker.